Online or face to face learning

 Online learning provides participants with flexible learning that enables them to work with colleagues and peers in different ways.
-Our trainers will use Zoom in a secure way, providing tools, ideas, insights and examples.
-Participants will work in groups in break out rooms on activities, exercises and hold coaching conversations to share experiences and learn together.
-There is also plenty of personal reflection, enabling everyone to apply tools and ask questions as you go.
+Our trainers use Zoom in a secure way, providing tools, ideas, insights and examples.
+Participants work in groups in break out rooms on activities, exercises and hold coaching conversations to share experiences and learn together.
+There is also plenty of personal reflection, enabling everyone to apply tools and ask questions as they go.

 The benefits of online learning are:

 - The only equipment your participants will need is a device where you can view documents, connect to the web, and use a camera and mic.
-Technical support is provided throughout so you don’t need to worry about the gear and can concentrate on the learning.
+Technical support is provided throughout so they don’t need to worry about the gear and can concentrate on the learning.

 - Your colleagues will be able to learn from anywhere giving greater flexibility and reducing travel or commuting time and costs

 - Our online learning days are shorter, in order to avoid screen fatigue.
 This means that learning can fit into busy schedules, allowing learning to be scheduled at a time that works for your team and their other commitments

 - Participants will be able to try out ideas, tools and activities to see how they work for them, and ask questions in a confidential setting